 Getting involved in research is an important way to develop skills and experiences that will help you hone your capacity to learn and to begin to contribute to the generation of new knowledge in burgeoning fields of inquiry.
 Working in a research lab also gives you the opportunity to cultivate relationships with faculty who can serve as letter writers when you apply.
 Most research opportunities are set up independently by students.
 Below are some resources to help you get started.

 When you reach out to researchers, you can use this email template as a way to initiate the conversation.
-But before you email researchers, be sure to learn about their work.
-Look up some of their most recent publications and have a close look at the abstracts for each.
+Before you email researchers, you will want to learn about their work.
+You can look up their most recent publications and read at least the abstracts for each.
 Read the whole article when you find it interesting.
-You can use the Discovery Portal to develop a list of researchers you want to contact.
-Keep in mind that you do not need to be an expert on their work.
-You should just be able to say something about it, as well as about your interest in being involved with it.
+You can use Research at UW-Madison to develop a list of researchers you want to contact.
+You do not need to be an expert on their work.
+You should just be able to say something about it and explain your interest in it.

 WISCIENCE (Wisconsin Institute for Science Education and Community Engagement) provides a guide on undergraduate research.
 Learn how to get started in paid, volunteer, and course-related research.